Tramadol (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease (including cirrhosis), adrenal problems, gallstones, lung or breathing problems (including sleep apnea), pancreas problems, or a history of head injury, seizures, drug addiction, or depression or similar emotional problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease (including cirrhosis), adrenal problems, gallstones, lung or breathing problems (including sleep apnea), diabetes, pancreas problems, or a history of head injury, seizures, drug addiction, or depression or similar emotional problems.
 Tell your doctor if you have phenylketonuria.

 - This medicine may cause the following problems:

 - High risk of overdose, which can lead to death

 - Respiratory depression (serious breathing problem that can be life-threatening)

 - Sleep-related breathing problems (including sleep apnea, sleep-related hypoxemia)

 - Serotonin syndrome (when used with certain medicines)